MetaProvide/talked/README.md

 pip3 install talked wheel uwsgi
 ```

-Now let's create the config file at `/opt/talked/config.json`.
+Now let's create the config file at `/opt/talked/config.toml`.
 The only required parameter is `base_url` but it might be useful to change some of the other options as well.
 You can see a list of the available options further down.
 The most basic config would look like this:
 ```
-{
-    "base_url": "talked.example.com"
+base_url = "talked.example.com"
-}
 ```

 Talked uses the environment variable `TALKED_CONFIG_PATH` to find the config file.
 The easiest way to set it is to put it in the systemd service file used to start the talked server.